So despite claims that “security is their number 1 priority”, it turns out Ready Steady Store‘s security isn’t all that after all.

 Brit Insurance, the underwriters who provide insurance at Ready Steady Store, took several weeks to investigate my claim only to make an offer just 70% of the value of the claim – despite the receipts, bank statements, emails and photos that I had provided as evidence.

-In the end it took the involvement of the Financial Ombudsman and an investigation by Lloyds‘ (Brit Insurance is their syndicate), for me to get what I was actually owed – which took a further two months.
+In the end it took the involvement of the Financial Ombudsman and an investigation by Lloyds‘ (Brit Insurance’s parent company), for me to get what I was actually owed – which took a further two months.

 The moral of the story here is to never accept the first or even second offer that an insurance company makes to you.
 If your claim is valid and you have the evidence to prove it, stick to your guns!